Sodium Chloride, NaCl/{\epsilon} : New Force Field: Results

-The value obtained for the solubility is 5.6 mol kg$^{-1}$ with and error the $\pm$ 0.7 mol kg$^{-1}$.
+Finally, the solubility was also computed.
+The value obtained for the solubility for the NaCl/$\epsilon$ model in the SPC/$\epsilon$ water is 5.8 mol kg$^{-1}$ with and error the $\pm$ 0.15 mol kg$^{-1}$ after 1$\mu$s of simulation.
+The other values for SPC/$\epsilon$ were calculated in this work and the other are taken from the original work \cite{Jo09}.
 The error bar is due to approximations in the method employed to calculate the solubility~\cite{Hector}.
-The error in the calculation of the solubility is due to the water model SPC/$\epsilon$, because the force field has deficiencies in the reproduction of various experimental data, these are reflected in the calculation of the mixture with water.
-In this case the calculation of the solubility is underestimated by 9.2 percent of the experimental value.
+The NaCl/$\epsilon$ model in the SPC/$\epsilon$ water is compared with experiments and with other salt models in the Figure~\ref{Fig17}, showing that it underestimate the value of the solubility when compared with the result for the solubility obtained with the NaCl/$\epsilon$ model in the TIP4P/$\epsilon$ water.